KellerJordan/robustness-featsnotbugs/README.md

 Steps:
 1. Install via `pip`: `pip install robustness`
 2. Download the [trained ResNet-50](https://www.dropbox.com/s/yhpp4yws7sgi6lj/cifar_nat.pt?dl=0) provided in the original repo.
-It should be downloaded as `cifar_nat.pt` in this folder.
+It should be saved to this folder as `cifar_nat.pt`.
-3. Run `generate_drand.py` to generate D_rand as in the paper. (takes 20min on A100)
+3. Run `generate_drand.py` to generate D_rand, as described in the paper. (takes 20min on A100)
 4. Train a new ResNet-50 on the generated D_rand, via the following command (takes ~1hour on A100):

 ```